CrossR/HepEVD/README.md

 ## Future Work

  - Can everything inherit from a base class (Position, Dimension, Type)?
+    - This would make stuff like 2D swapping Z -> Y easier.

  - Start populating and passing over the other menu entries (vertices, other markers).